Analyzing Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM)

-Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their risk, analyst recommendations, valuation, earnings, institutional ownership, profitability and dividends.
+Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their dividends, profitability, risk, earnings, analyst recommendations, institutional ownership and valuation.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Greenlane and Core & Main, as reported by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Greenlane and Core & Main, as reported by MarketBeat.com.

 |Sell Ratings